-This gluten free cornbread is tender, slightly chewy from the coarse cornmeal, and lightly sweetened with coconut sugar and a touch of maple syrup.
-The fresh cranberries folded into the batter give the cornbread burst of color and flavor!
+This gluten free cornbread is tender, slightly chewy from the coarse cornmeal, and lightly sweetened with coconut sugar and a touch of maple syrup .
+It’s also dairy free, and the fresh cranberries folded into the batter give the cornbread burst of color and flavor.
 You’ll definitely want to keep this cornbread in your dinner rotation!

 I know what you’re thinking: cornbread?
 But Thanksgiving is over!

 But what about Christmas?
 Or just… dinner?
 If you’re not adding gluten free cornbread to your normal dinner rotation, it is time to start!

 This past Thanksgiving, I was tasked with bringing the cornbread which, in past years, I’ve skipped altogether out of a lack of time to make a really good gluten free version.

 But I was given an assignment.
 I’ve never not turned in my homework in my life, and I wasn’t about to start now.